Family Circuit

-is a top-down racing video game for the Family Computer in 1988 developed by Namco.
-The game was developed by Masanobu Endō, who previously developed Xevious and The Tower of Druaga, and his company Game Studio.
+is a 1988 top-down racing video game developed by Game Studio and published by Namco for the Family Computer.
+The game was designed by Masanobu Endō, who previously developed Xevious and The Tower of Druaga, and his company Game Studio.

-A sequel titled Family Circuit '91 was released for the Family Computer in 1991, while a second sequel, Super Family Circuit was released for the Super Famicom in 1994.
+A sequel titled Family Circuit '91 was released for the Family Computer in 1991.

+Super Family Circuit was released for the Super Famicom on October 21, 1994.

 Reception

 The game topped the bi-weekly Japanese Famitsu sales chart in February 1988.